msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{bmatrix}
 $$

 This seems to work, but we do not just perform one transformation on a vector and call it a day; it's often necessary to apply a series of transformations to the same vector.
 Let's say we intend to apply a translation next, can we do it?
-Notice that we no longer have a $4x1$ vector; we have lost the $w$ component, which makes it impossible to perform this operation.
+Notice that we no longer have a _4x1_ vector; we have lost the _w_ component, which makes it impossible to perform this operation.
 It's clear that we have to preserve the 4D representation while operating on the vector.

-What dimensions does the scale matrix need to have to produce a $4x1$ vector when multiplied by a $4x1$ vector?
-Yes, the answer is $4x4$.
+What dimensions does the scale matrix need to have to produce a _4x1_ vector when multiplied by a _4x1_ vector?
+Yes, the answer is _4x4_.
 But, what values should we have in this new row?
-The $w$ component of the result must be 1, which suggests $(0,0,0,1)$.
+The _w_ component of the result must be 1, which suggests $(0,0,0,1)$.

 $$
 \begin{bmatrix}